WELCOME TO THE CITY OF GOLETA POLICE DEPARTMENT

 Community Resource Deputy

-Senior Deputy Dave Valadez is the Community Resource Deputy for the City of Goleta.
+Deputy Ben Sandu is the Community Resource Deputy for the City of Goleta.
 The goals of the Community Resource Deputy position are to remove neighborhood blight; solve chronic problems by working collaboratively with citizens and other agencies; and empowering residents with the knowledge of how to make their neighborhoods safer.

-These are some of the duties that Senior Deputy Valadez is responsible for:
+These are some of the duties that Deputy Sandu is responsible for: